Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 There is no obligation to this format of indenting variables beneath their dependents, provide dependencies immidately after a dependent variable, nor use any indenting - however it is advised for legibility!
 This being said; the input reader is flexible and will organise the inputs provided by the user _before_ attempting to validate that a consistent combination of inputs has been provided.

-The first variable name should be `meshing_mode`, and should take one of the following values:
+The first variable name should be `meshingMode`, and should take one of the following values:
 - `rec`: The tissue to be meshed is of rectangular shape
 - `wgd`: The tissue to be meshed is of wing-disc shape - this includes elliptical (and circular) shapes
 - `2d` : The tissue is to be meshed in 2D using a pre-built tesselation